nipreps/dmriprep/README.rst

 preprocessing, and will be updated as newer and better neuroimaging software becomes available.

-dMRIPrep performs basic preprocessing steps (:abbr:`HMC (Head-Motion Correction)`, :abbr:`SDC (Susceptibility-derived Distortion Correction)`, :abbr:`ECC (Eddy-Currents Correction)`,  etc.) providing outputs that can be easily submitted to a variety of diffusion models.
+dMRIPrep performs basic preprocessing steps such as head-motion correction, susceptibility-derived distortion correction, eddy current correction, etc. providing outputs that can be easily submitted to a variety of diffusion models.